 From start to finish, the Jie Fang Nan Lu Community Culture and Sports Center makes full use of BIM across all specialties to share information.
 The 3D collaborative design of the complex space helped to overcome information barriers and improve the design in a visual environment.
 With all of the simulation data vividly expressed in the model, the architecture team could quickly understand it and update the model easily.

 Through the continuous improvement of the model, negative space and design errors were reduced.
-With the complete expression of the model information in the drawings, it has eliminated most of the rework and demolition issues typically encountered.
-Construction costs were significantly reduced through this single look at the project as well as the use or recycled and local materials with the end goal of the most sustainable project possible for the community.
+With the complete expression of the model information in the drawings, most of the rework and demolition issues typically encountered were eliminated.
+Construction costs were significantly reduced through this single look at the project as well as the use of recycled and local materials, with the end goal of the most sustainable project possible for the community.